Brighten your HR operations by availing upto 40% OFF this Diwali

 What is Annual Leave in UAE?

 Annual leave refers to the time off from work as per the law and jurisdictions.
-This leave allows employees to take rest at home, travel with their family, visit their relatives and especially get a break from their hectic schedule.
-The major goal of providing annual leave is to provide a break and rejuvenate the employee so that they can perform well in the workplace.
+An employee gets access to paid time off (PTO), which is also known as the annual maximum.
+This leave in UAE allows employees to take rest at home, travel with their family, visit their relatives and especially get a break from their hectic schedule.
+Annual leave provides a break and rejuvenate the employee so that they can perform well in the workplace.

 public holidays in bahrain